abi/screenshot-to-code/README.md

 - Claude Sonnet 3.5 - Best model!
 - GPT-4O - also recommended!
-- DALL-E 3 for image generation
+- DALL-E 3 or Flux Schnell (using Replicate) for image generation

 See the [Examples](#-examples) section below for more demos.